OmiSingh04/Lemonade/README.md

 Prefix - 'LM.'
 Still under dev.
 Idk how it would do in multiple servers :shrug:
-It was fun, and learned a lot on the way.
+It is fun, and learning a lot on the way.

 Database currently setting up...